Trauma-Informed Resilience Training

 Survivors of Trauma Obtaining Resilience and Empowerment

-Mental Health Virginia (MHV) provides a recovery training program for Virginia residents who have been a victim of crime or are in recovery from trauma and associated mental health challenges.
+Mental Health Virginia (MHV) provides a recovery education program for Virginia residents who have been a victim of crime or survivor of trauma.

-The (Re)STORE program uses Peer Recovery Specialists to facilitate trauma-informed training and recovery support for crime or trauma survivors anywhere in Virginia.
+The (Re)STORE program uses Peer Recovery Specialists to facilitate trauma-informed education and recovery support for victims of crime or survivors of trauma anywhere in Virginia.
 MHV is known for its mental health recovery and empowerment trainings, provided throughout Virginia and funded by the Virginia Department of Behavioral Health for over 15 years.
-(Re)STORE adapts MHV’s recovery programming to help fill the gap in community mental health recovery services for adults who have been affected by crime or are in recovery from trauma.
-The goal is to facilitate ongoing recovery by using a strengths-based approach to empower individuals toward self-advocacy.
+(Re)STORE adapts MHV’s recovery programming to help fill the gap in community mental health recovery services for adults who have been affected by crime.
+The goal is to facilitate ongoing recovery by using a strengths-based approach to empower self-advocacy.

 MHV was one of 15 recipients in the U.S. awarded an ALKERMES Inspiration Grant™ in 2016, which allowed us to create and provide this special training for Virginia residents.
 Training sessions have continued and been updated with federal funding from the Victims of Crime Act through the Virginia Department of Criminal Justice Services.